terrillmoore/conduit-mfg/HOWTO-MASS-PROVISION.md

    LC_ALL=c sort -t \t -k3 ConduitProvisioning.txt -o ConduitProvisioning.txt
    ```

-   You'll have to move the heading back to the top manually.
+   You'll have to move the heading back to the top manually in a text editor.
+I use VS Code, and it's really easy.

-7. We'll use `expand-mfg-gateways.sh` to expand the gateway last, but first, we need to get some info
+7. We'll use `expand-mfg-gateways.sh` to expand the gateway last, but first, we need to get some info from the gateways.

-   - If some gateways are being used for MCCI purposes, then use the '-mi' switch to reserve some gateways for our use.
+   - If some gateways are being used for MCCI purposes, then use the '`-mi`' switch to reserve some gateways for our use.

-   - Set the org to the default org, "Tompkins County" (-I ttn-ithaca-gateways).
+   - Set the org to the default org, "Tompkins County" (`-I ttn-ithaca-gateways`).

    - find out the next available number for gateways. (`grep 'Tompkins County' ../../../org-ttn-ithaca-gateways/inventory/hosts` and see the next available numbers for infrastructure and personal).
-Looks like 27.
+Looked like 27 when I wrote this.

 8. Run `expand-mfg-gateways.sh` in scan mode: